Skip to main content

 Ryan McCollum

 Ryan was raised on ranches in the Texas panhandle and Eastern New Mexico.
 He received a B.S. in animal science and a DVM from Oklahoma State University.
-Following graduation, he commissioned in the US Army Veterinary Corps where he served 5 years on active duty and continues to serve as a Major in the Reserves.
+Following graduation, he was commissioned in the US Army Veterinary Corps where he served 5 years on active duty and continues to serve in the Reserves.
 Following his active duty tour and a short time in mixed practice Ryan entered into a beef cattle production practice that serves clients across all industry segments.
+Ryan, his wife Kelsey, and two children Lacey and Colby reside in Fort Sumner, NM.

 Jim Sears